 Caius director of music Dr Geoffrey Webber said: “There has always been a bit of a puzzle about the part book manuscripts because one of them has more music than the others.
 We think that the passages where the music is incomplete could have been a skeleton where Ludford or whoever improvised some organ music.
 For the first time here we’re trying to recreate that improvisation.”

-The choir, known for its innovative projects and currently preparing a recording of the Caius choirbook for release next year, has also experimented with pitch to try to create an historically accurate performance, Webber said.
-“We are very much a part of the academic inquiry going on.”
+The choir, known for its innovative projects and currently preparing a recording of the Caius choirbook for release next year, has also experimented with pitch to try to create an historically accurate performance.

 Today’s recital is one element within a three-year research project designed to unearth the history of St Stephen’s Chapel, peeling back time to reveal the building forming the geographical and spiritual heart of our democracy.
 The Virtual St Stephen’s Project, led by Dr John Cooper of York University, is exploring how the chapel was built and developed over 70 years by Edward I, Edward II and Edward III to create a lavish setting for royal worship intended to equal European rivals such as the Sainte-Chapelle in Paris.